mitchdavenport88/hop_shop/README.md

 * Items must be able to be added to a cart.
 The items in the cart can be removable or the quantities selected amendable.
 * A user must be able to complete the checkout process easily from cart through to order completion.
     * Methods of data input must be clear and inputted data must get validated.
-    * The site will need to relay information back to the user when required or suitable in an appropriate manner.
+    * The site will need to relay information back to the user when required or when suitable and do so in an appropriate manner.
     * A payment and the order must be taken.
 * Allow users to login, logout and register.
     * Restrictions will need to be placed on what unregistered users can see and use.